 Oh, and did we mention you can also buy presets online to add to your collection?

 Like the Lightroom on your desktop, you also have the option to create or tweak existing presets.
 It’s handy when the filter you chose alters the colour or the mood of your photo a little too much.

 Of course, Lightroom Mobile takes a little getting used to at first because the user interface is different.
 But once you become familiar with all the tools, you’ll see that it’s just as effective as the regular Lightroom.

 5. Afterlight 2

 The Instagram apps on our list only offer regular presets.
-But what if you want to make a filter that includes all sorts of effects such as double exposure and color shift?
+But what if you want to make a filter that includes all sorts of effects, such as double exposure and colour shift?
 If that’s the case, Afterlight 2 is the app for you.

 Afterlight 2 boasts a robust photo editing suite that competes with Lightroom and Snapseed.
 It can edit RAW files and even lets you advanced tools such as curves and HSL.